-Whether for educational and inspirational field trips, off-site retreats for staff or board members, or a relaxing break with friends, Coastal Maine Botanical Gardens is the ultimate group getaway.
-Teachers interested in bringing school groups to the Gardens, please see the Student Groups and Teachers section below to learn more about our field trip offerings.
+For teachers interested in bringing school groups to the Gardens, please see the Student Groups and Teachers section below to learn more about our field trip offerings.

-Field Trips: School Groups & Teachers
+Field Trips: School/Youth Groups

 “Everyone was very welcoming.
 The grounds are so well marked, we could figure things out easily.
 It is a very special place.” – Portland Arts and Technology High School

 The season for field trips is mid April through October 31.
 School groups must be booked in advance through the Education Department, and receive a special admission rate.
 To ensure a quality experience for all guests, there is a limit of one school group per day; therefore, we recommend making your reservations early.

 Contact our education department at firstname.lastname@example.org or (207) 633-8031 to schedule your field trip.

 - School Group Reservation Policies and Pricing